 Plot: Major Ajay Krishna (Mahesh Babu) comes to Kurnool to deliver a message and locks heads with the corrupt minister Nagendra (Prakash Raj).
 What happens after forms the rest of Sarileru Neekevvaru.

 Performances: From start to finish, this movie is a MASS MAHESH BABU FEAST.
 What a performance and what an actor.
 After a gap of 10 years, it's almost happy tears for the fans.
 Be it his comic timing, expressions, action scenes, intensity, variations in dialogues, screen presence, or performance in emotional scenes, Mahesh Babu is back to his best in this movie and unleashes his full acting capabilities in Sarileru Neekevvaru.
-We know what he's capable of and why he's a superstar and director Anil Ravipudi has brought out the best of the superstar.
-Imagine the subtlety of Srimanthudu, the attitude of a Pokiri, the comic timing of Khaleja, and the energy of Dookudu, Mahesh performance is all of that and more in this one movie ALONE.
-If you're a fan this movie offers everything you'd expect and is a true joy to watch.
+We know what he's capable of and why he's a superstar and director Anil Ravipudi has brought out the best oin him.
+He shows no restraint and be it comedy, action, and emotional scenes, Mahesh Babu is unleashed in this movie.
+If you're a fan of Mahesh Babu, this movie offers everything you'd expect and is a true joy to watch.
 The interval scene in particular is incredible and his intensity and acting is another level.
 And for all the movie who said he can't dance, they get a nice slap because his moves in Mind Block bring the house down.
 Overall, Mahesh Babu roars back with an all around performance for and delivers a nice slap to all the bacha gaalu and haters especially Gen Z who says he can't act.

 After a 13 year gap, Vijayashanti garu is back and she is flawless.
 The veteran actress is responsible for most of the films most emotional moments and most of her scenes induce goosebumps.
 Very few actresses can make you say wow with just their screen presence and she is easily one of them.
 Her combination scenes with Mahesh Babu are a delight to watch and the two carry the film together.